 Love Our Wetlands – Waiheke

-The Love Our Wetlands Waiheke project is by the Waiheke Resources Trust and proudly funded by the Waiheke Local Board.
+Love Our Wetlands Waiheke is managed by the Waiheke Resources Trust, supported by Fullers and proudly funded by the Waiheke Local Board.

 Love Our Wetlands Waiheke is a local initiative led and guided by local experts.
 The project works with the Waiheke community and volunteer groups towards the ecological restoration and protection of 4 significant wetland habitats and surrounding environments on Waiheke Island – Te Matuku, Te Whau, Rangihoua & Matiatia Headland.